shehabattia96/SFND_Lidar_Obstacle_Detection/README.md

 ## Getting started

+### dependencies

+- PCL, BOOST, FLANN (via vcpkg)
+- cmake 3.16.2
+- MSVC 14.21's compiler (but any other c/cpp compiler should also work)

 ### how to run

 #### via debugger

 The debugger shortcut for VS Code is F5.
-By default, the environment is set to `simpleHighway` in main().
+By default, the environment is set to `cityBlockStreamEnv` in main().

 #### via CLI